elizabethvincentm/remote-roofing-test/README.md

 ## Technical and architectural choices:

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+### Why React?

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) because the UI framework is really robust, fast and secure.
+It is also a very popular framework which has a lot of community support and has many ready to use solutions available which makes the development time shorter.

+### Why Tailwindcss

 Project uses tailwindcss as the CSS utility.
-For loader, Skeleton component from Material-UI is used.

-## Improvements that could be made if allocated more time:
+Having functional css to work with makes creating composable components a breeze.
+There are a lot of utility classes and other configurable plugins which helps in building styles.

+## Are there any improvements you could make to your submission?

 - Add animations
 - Work on a better UI design
 - Add filter and sort options

+## What would you do differently if you were allocated more time?

+I would try to come up with a better UX and Visual design.
+Also I would have loved to integrate authentication layer.

 #### HomePage